 Do I Need To Replace Rotors With Pads?
 Find The Answers

 Do I need to replace rotors with pads?
-It seems to be confusing for the noob drivers since there are some factors to weigh in to decide should rotors be replaced with pads.
-The vehicle’s braking system is vital for the driving safety.
-You need to carefully assess the conditions of these parts to determine whether they need replacing or turning.
+It seems to be confusing for the noob drivers since there are some factors to weigh in to decide should rotors be replaced with pads

-Mechanics sometimes suggest changing these components together because they wear together.
 Replacing just the pads may cause squeaky brakes because the new parts may not fit into the old rotors.
-But, is there any exception?
+But, are there any exceptions?
 Do I need new rotors or just brake pads, or both?

 Do I Need To Replace Rotors With Pads?